tdiprima/ML-Python-Projects/docs/Backpropagation.md

 * We update the parameters and give the network another picture to guess on.
 * We repeat this process for lots and lots of pictures, and over time the network gets better and better at recognizing objects in pictures.
 It's like a student who practices doing math problems until they get better at it.

-## Tensorflow
+## TensorFlow

-<span style="color:#0000dd;">Does TensorFlow do this for us?</span>

-Yes, TensorFlow includes automatic differentiation and optimization algorithms that can perform backpropagation for you.
+Yes, TensorFlow includes automatic differentiation and optimization algorithms that can **perform backpropagation for you**.
 So you don't have to implement the backpropagation algorithm yourself.

 Create a simple neural network and train it on a dataset using the backpropagation algorithm: